JonAbrams/SpaceAce/README.md

 **Are spaces immutable?**

 Sort of.
 The state you get from a space is an immutable object.
 You cannot change it directly, if you do so you may get an error.
-But… you can mutate the state by using the `setState` function provided by the state's space.
+But… you can mutate the state by using the `bindTo`, `setState`, and `replaceState` functions provided by the state's space.

 **Why do list items need an `id` key?**

 Due to the fact that the state is immutable, if a sub-space for an item wants to update its state, SpaceAce needs to find it in the parent space's state.
 The way we've solved this is to use a unique id field.
 It's a similar concept to React's built-in `key` prop.
 In fact, every space in an array that has an `id` is automatically given an identical `key` field for convenience.

 **Why do I need to specify a name to get a parent space?**

 One of the goals of SpaceAce is to keep components as modular/reusable as possible.
 The use of `parentSpace` risks that by requiring a component to have a known parent component.
 By requiring a name to be specified, it encourages you to consider the relationship and interaction contract between the components.
 But perhaps more importantly, it also allows you to move the component around your app's structure and not have it break in an odd way.

 ## License